-A shareholder has the right to designate a person or company (who need not be a shareholder of the Corporation) other than the individuals named on the form of proxy enclosed, to attend and act for him at the meeting.
-Such right may be exercised by inserting in the blank space provided the name of the person or company to be designated and deleting there from the names of the management designees or by completing another proper instrument of proxy and in either case, depositing the resulting instrument of proxy at Computershare Investors Services Inc., 9th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, by 5:00 p.m. (local time) on Monday, May 16, 2011.
+A shareholder has the right to designate a person or company (who need not be a shareholder of the Corporation) other than the individuals named on the Proxy Form enclosed, to attend and act for him at the Meeting.
+Such right may be exercised by inserting in the blank space provided the name of the person or company to be designated and deleting there from the names of the management designees or by completing another proper instrument of proxy and in either case, depositing the resulting instrument of proxy at Computershare Investors Services, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1, by 5:00 p.m. (local time) on Tuesday, May 14, 2013.
 The instrument appointing a proxy shall be in writing and shall be executed by the shareholder or his attorney authorized in writing or, if the shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized.

-All shares represented at the meeting by properly executed proxies will be voted in accordance with the instructions of the shareholders on any ballot that may be called for and where a choice with respect to any matter to be acted upon has been specified in the instrument of proxy, the shares represented by the proxy will be voted in accordance with such specification.
+All shares represented at the Meeting by properly executed proxies will be voted in accordance with the instructions of the shareholders on any ballot that may be called for and where a choice with respect to any matter to be acted upon has been specified in the Proxy Form, the shares will be voted in accordance with such specification.
 In the absence of any such specifications, the management designees, if named as proxy, will vote in favor of all matters set out therein.
-If a shareholder appoints a person designated in the form of proxy or nominee, and where a choice with respect to any matters to be acted upon has not been specified, the proxy will be voted in favor of all the matters set out therein.
+If a shareholder appoints a person designated in the Proxy Form or nominee, and where a choice with respect to any matters to be acted upon has not been specified, the Proxy Form will be voted in favor of all the matters set out therein.

-The enclosed instrument of proxy, when properly signed, also confers discretionary authority upon the persons named therein with respect to amendments or variations to matters identified in the notice of meeting and with respect to other matters which may properly come before the meeting, or at any adjournment thereof.
-The management of the corporation does not know of any matters which may be presented at the meeting, other than the matters set out in the notice.
-But if the other matters or amendments or variations do properly come before the meeting, it is the intention of the persons named in the enclosed form of proxy to vote such proxy according to their best judgment.
+The enclosed Proxy Form, when properly signed, also confers discretionary authority upon the persons named therein with respect to amendments or variations to matters identified in the Notice of Meeting and with respect to other matters which may properly come before the Meeting, or at any adjournment thereof.
+The management of the Corporation does not know of any matters which may be presented at the Meeting, other than the matters set out in the Notice of Meeting.
+But if the other matters or amendments or variations do properly come before the Meeting, it is the intention of the persons named in the enclosed Proxy Form to vote such proxy according to their best judgment pursuant to the discretionary authority conferred by the Proxy Form with respect to such matters.